A Test for Separability in Covariance Operators of Random Surfaces: Introduction

 It was pointed out by many authors that the assumption of separability yields a substantial simplification of the estimation problem and thus reduces computational costs in the estimation of the covariance in high dimensional problems [see for example \citet{huizengaetal2002,rougier2017representation}].
 Despite of its importance, there exist only a few tools to validate the assumption of separability for surface data.

 Many authors developed tests for spatio-temporal data.
 For example, \citet{fuentes2006} proposed a test based on the spectral representation, and \citet{luzimm2005,mitgengum2005,mitgengum2006} investigated likelihood ratio tests under the assumption of a normal distribution.
 Recently, \citet{conkokrei2017} derived the joint distribution of the three statistics appearing in the likelihood ratio test and used this result to derive the asymptotic distribution of the (log) likelihood ratio.
-These authors also proposed alternative tests which are based on distances between an estimator of the covariance under the assumption of separability and an estimator which does not use this assumption. \\ \citet{Aston2017} considered the problem of testing for separability in the context of hypersurface data.
+These authors also proposed alternative tests which are based on distances between an estimator of the covariance under the assumption of separability and an estimator which does not use this assumption.

+\citet{Aston2017} considered the problem of testing for separability in the context of hypersurface data.
 These authors pointed out that many available methods require the estimation of the full multidimensional covariance structure, which can become infeasible for high dimensional data.
 In order to address this issue they developed a bootstrap test for applications, where replicates from the underlying random process are available.
-To avoid estimation and storage of the full covariance finite-dimensional projections of the difference between the covariance operator and a nonparametric separable approximation are proposed.
-In particular they suggest to project onto subspaces generated by the eigenfunctions of the covariance operator estimated under the assumption of separability.
+To avoid estimation and storage of the full covariance finite-dimensional projections of the difference between the covariance operator and a nonparametric separable approximation {(using the partial trace operator)} were proposed.
+In particular they suggested to project onto subspaces generated by the eigenfunctions of the covariance operator estimated under the assumption of separability.
 However, as pointed in the same references the choice of the number of eigenfunctions onto which one should project is not trivial and the test might be sensitive with respect to this choice.
+Moreover, the computational costs increase substantially with the number of eigenfunctions.